dbmeads/reactivate/README.md

 ## Why use Reactivate.store?

-* Reactivate store is unopinionated and treats all updates as state changes.
+* Reactivate store is a simple subscription based state engine.
-* Actions in Redux are overkill in my opinion.

 ```js
 import Reactivate from 'reactivate';